jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 });
 ```

-Nothing is lost if the panel isn&rsquo;t opened yet, the action will just get
+Nothing is lost if the panel isn't opened yet, the action will just get
 deferred until the button is clicked.

 ### Combining helpers